 non-public name

 Python doesn’t enforce strict access restrictions.
-Using a leading underscore is a naming convention that communicates the intended use of certain elements.
+Using a leading underscore is a naming convention that indicates the intended use of certain elements.

-By marking a name as non-public, you indicate that it’s an implementation detail that can affect the module or class’s external interface be changed with.
+By marking a name as non-public, you indicate that the name is an implementation detail that may change in the future and isn’t intended to be used as part of the code’s public interface.

 Example